xentoshi/documentation-v2/docs/Drift Protocol v2 Docs/Trading Fees.md

 ### Disclaimers

-*Drift Protocol reserves the right to end the promotional period and the Taker Incentive Program at any time.
+_Drift Protocol reserves the right to end the promotional period and the Taker Incentive Program at any time.
 If the Drift Protocol chooses to do so, it will provide notice to participating users, but such notice is not required in order to conclude the program early or extend the program.
-Please note that the terms and conditions of this program are subject to change without notice.*
+Please note that the terms and conditions of this program are subject to change without notice._

-***There are risks associated with Insurance Fund Staking.
-Read more about the ***[Insurance Fund Staking](<../Drift Protocol v2 Docs/Insurance Fund Staking.md>) and [Risks ](<../Drift Protocol v2 Docs/Risks .md>)***.***
+**_There are risks associated with Insurance Fund Staking.
+Read more about the _**[Insurance Fund Staking](<../Drift Protocol v2 Docs/Insurance Fund Staking.md>) and [Risks ](<../Security/Risks .md>))**_._**

-***
+---

-*\*Maker/Taker 30-Day Volume is tracked on-chain.
-The calculation uses an aggregate rolling sum estimate across all the user's subaccounts.*
+_\*Maker/Taker 30-Day Volume is tracked on-chain.
+The calculation uses an aggregate rolling sum estimate across all the user's subaccounts._